Priyanka-18-stack/taskmanager/README.md

 - **Task Categories/Tags** → Organize tasks into categories for better productivity.
 - **Dark Mode** → Add theme customization for better user experience.
 - **Mobile App Version** → Extend functionality to a React Native mobile app.
-## ⚙️ How to Install and Run the Project
 ---
 ## ⚙️ How to Install and Run the Project
 ### 🔹 Run Locally